FutureMindsTeam/Starklotto/docs/ADMIN/Debug/how_to_debug.md

 ## 📌 Additional Notes

-### Estructura de Contratos Sincronizados
+### Synchronized Contract Structure
-El archivo `deployedContracts.ts` contiene la información de los siguientes contratos:
+The `deployedContracts.ts` file contains information for the following contracts:

-- **StarkPlayERC20**: Token ERC20 personalizado con funcionalidades de mint, burn y premios
+- **StarkPlayERC20**: Custom ERC20 token with mint, burn and prize functionalities
-- **StarkPlayVault**: Vault para manejo de fondos y conversión de tokens
+- **StarkPlayVault**: Vault for fund management and token conversion
-- **Lottery**: Contrato principal de la lotería con funcionalidades de tickets y sorteos
+- **Lottery**: Main lottery contract with ticket and draw functionalities

-### Consideraciones Importantes
+### Important Considerations

-1. **Red de Despliegue**: Asegurarse de que ambos proyectos estén configurados para la misma red (devnet/testnet/mainnet)
+1. **Deployment Network**: Ensure that both projects are configured for the same network (devnet/testnet/mainnet)

-2. **Versiones de Contratos**: Los contratos deben estar en la misma versión en ambos proyectos para evitar incompatibilidades
+2. **Contract Versions**: Contracts must be in the same version in both projects to avoid incompatibilities

-3. **Configuración de Red**: Verificar que la configuración de red en `scaffold.config.ts` sea consistente
+3. **Network Configuration**: Verify that the network configuration in `scaffold.config.ts` is consistent

-### Flujo de Trabajo Recomendado
+### Recommended Workflow

-1. **Desarrollo**: Trabajar en el proyecto principal StarkLotto
+1. **Development**: Work on the main StarkLotto project
-2. **Deploy**: Desplegar contratos cuando estén listos para testing
+2. **Deploy**: Deploy contracts when ready for testing
-3. **Sincronización**: Copiar el archivo de contratos al proyecto de debugging
+3. **Synchronization**: Copy the contract file to the debugging project
-4. **Testing**: Realizar pruebas exhaustivas en el entorno de debugging
+4. **Testing**: Perform exhaustive testing in the debugging environment
-5. **Iteración**: Repetir el proceso según sea necesario
+5. **Iteration**: Repeat the process as needed

-### Herramientas de Debugging Disponibles
+### Available Debugging Tools

-- **Interfaz de Contratos**: Acceso directo a todas las funciones de los contratos
+- **Contract Interface**: Direct access to all contract functions
-- **Visualización de Eventos**: Monitoreo de eventos en tiempo real
+- **Event Visualization**: Real-time event monitoring
-- **Testing de Transacciones**: Prueba de funciones sin afectar el entorno principal
+- **Transaction Testing**: Test functions without affecting the main environment
-- **Análisis de Estado**: Verificación del estado actual de los contratos
+- **State Analysis**: Verification of current contract state

-Este proceso garantiza un flujo de trabajo eficiente y seguro para el desarrollo y debugging de contratos inteligentes en Starknet.
+This process ensures an efficient and secure workflow for the development and debugging of smart contracts on Starknet.